stelzinga/MF/Management_Framework-Appendix.md

 One of the most suitable forms of Communication is through a Meeting.
 Like communication there are two key types of Meetings: formal and informal.

 A Meeting is either owned by the Manager or not.
 A meeting is either recurring or not.
 Non-recurring Meetings can still be deemed 'recurring' in below procedure, except that there are no recurring dates available.

-The purpose of a Meeting is to either regularly exchange updates between participants e.g. an item in MGT: 04.Controlling # JOURNAL), and/or it is used as a form of Control or Oversight e.g. an item in MGT:  04.Controlling # SUPERVISION and/or it is used as a form of Reporting to senior management or more generally to stakeholders e.g., an Item in [MGT: 04.Controlling # REPORT].
+The purpose of a Meeting is to either regularly exchange updates between participants and/or it is used as a form of Control or Oversight and/or it is used as a form of Reporting to senior management or more generally to stakeholders.

 ### Meeting Procedures
 For each Recurring Meeting set up a note.
-The note drives how the meeting is done.

-### Meeting Note
-Create notes with the following conventions:
-- Note name: MGT: Attend-xxx-yyy with xxx = Activity/Supplier and yyy =  Staff
-- Note content: see below.

-The following is the default content of a Meeting Note (items refer to L1, L2 and L3 sections):
-- L1: Introduction: overall purpose of meeting and audience (Activity, Supplier and Staff or type of Staff within).
-- L1: Todo: optional, items to be done
-- L1: List of Meetings: with L2 sections as follows:
-    - dd Mmm yyyy, with following L3 sections
-        - Agenda
-        - Present (omit if 1:1 meeting)
-        - Apologies (omit if 1:1 meeting)
-        - Minutes
-        - Details (details, can be omitted)
-        - Actions

-### Meeting Preparation
-Ahead of a Meeting use L3 section = 'Agenda' of the upcoming Meeting to mention a topic to discuss.
-This is done on an ongoing basis.
-Use Task Notation to maintain these, see [## Task Notation] using '.' i.e. Not Started.

-### Meeting Process
-During the meeting take notes in the section 'Minutes'.
-For each item, use '-', dash or '+' 'plus, for a topic brought forward that was not on the agenda.
-For topics from section 'Agenda' that were discussed, move them from that section to section 'Minutes' and change the '.' to 'x'.

-### Meeting Minutes
-Use L3 section = 'Minutes' to prepare Meeting Minutes to attendees, if relevant or required.
-The Actions resulting from the Meeting can be added to the ToDo section for that meeting.

-Use L3 section 'Present' to populate To: in the mail with the minutes and L3 section = 'Apologies' for Cc:

-Meetings can also be processed in BuJo MSS, see [### BuJo MSS Process - Meetings].
+Suggested note format is as per [## SNF], see under [# CONTROLLING]
 ________________________________________
 ## One-on-One (Framework)
 One-on-One meetings are meant to give Staff the opportunity to communicate concerns to the Manager and vice-versa.
 Concerns can be interpreted broadly, but the focus should be the non-operational part of a Staff's responsibilities.
 This can include, but is not limited to, team-interaction, issues in handling of operational topics etc. A key part of a One-on-One is to provide feedback to and collect feedback from Staff, see [## Feedback].